Anthias-Labs/flare/README.md

 - [X] Creating wallets and recovering from mnemonic
 - [X] Signing arbitrary messages
 - [X] Adding CLI options for handling different cluster RPCs
-- [ ] Calling methods and reading state from on-chain programs
+- [X] Calling methods and reading state from on-chain programs
-- [ ] Adding utils for common format convertions
+- [X] Adding utils for common operations
-- [ ] File-based  wallet and config management (storage and read)
+- [X] File-based  wallet and config management (storage and read)
+- [ ] Improve documentation and error messages
+- [ ] Add support for multiple signers on an instruction
+- [ ] Add support for Program Derived Addresses

 ## About
 Flare is the first tool from Solstice, the toolkit for developers on Solana.
 The development of Flare was originally funded by a grant from the Solana Foundation to Anthias Labs in January of 2024.
 Flare’s public launch is scheduled for April of 2024.